adamsilver/maintainablecss.com/src/chapters/06-modules.md

 	<input class="button" type="submit" value="{%raw%}{{text}}{%endraw%}">

-And the the CSS would be:
+And the CSS would be:

 	.button {}